 - A. All objectives and policies are in effect until modifications are recommended by the Committee and approved by the Board.
 The Committee will review the objectives and policies at least annually for their continued appropriateness. - B. The Endowment Fund will be monitored on a continual basis for consistency of investment philosophy, return relative to objectives, and investment risk.
 Risk will be evaluated as a function of asset concentration, exposure to extreme economic conditions, and performance volatility.
 The Committee will review investment performance on a quarterly basis, and managers' results will be evaluated quarterly, and over rolling three-and five-year periods.
 However, the Committee will regularly review managers to confirm that the factors underlying the performance expectations remain in place. - C. In consultation with the Investment Consultant, the Committee will be responsible for the selection of all managers. - D. It is expected that the Investment Consultant will provide each separate account manager with a set of mutually agreed upon guidelines.
 Subject to such guidelines and the usual standards of fiduciary prudence, the managers will then have complete discretion over the funds.
 The Committee will evaluate the manager's total return without regard to whether that return was in the form of income or capital appreciation.
-In the case of investments made in commingled funds, the Committee will summarize the investment strategy and performance objectives for each commingled fund in which the Endowment is invested. - E. If at any time any manager of a separate account believes that any policy guideline inhibits his or her investment performance, it is his or her responsibility to communicate this view to the Investment Consultant and the Chief Investment Officer. - F. Investment managers of separate accounts will report the following information to the Investment Consultant quarterly: total return (on time-weighted basis, before fees) in the aggregate, and disaggregated for the equity and fixed income portions, net of all commissions, and purchases and sales for the quarter.
+In the case of investments made in commingled funds, the Committee will summarize the investment strategy and performance objectives for each commingled fund in which the Endowment is invested. - E. If at any time any manager of a separate account believes that any policy guideline inhibits his or her investment performance, it is his or her responsibility to communicate this view to the Investment Consultant and the Chief Investment Officer.
+It is expected that separate account manager guidelines will incorporate relevant language regarding the Investment Manager adhering to the Endowment Fund's ESG Guidelines. - F. Investment managers of separate accounts will report the following information to the Investment Consultant quarterly: total return (on time-weighted basis, before fees) in the aggregate, and disaggregated for the equity and fixed income portions, net of all commissions, and purchases and sales for the quarter.
 Regular communication concerning investment strategy and outlook is expected.
+Managers that explicitly integrate ESG factors into their strategy are expected to communicate updates to the process and impact.
+Managers without an explicit ESG approach will be encouraged to communicate their rationale for excluding these criteria from their process.
 Additionally, managers are required to inform the Investment Consultant and the Chief Investment Officer promptly of any change in firm ownership or fundamental investment philosophy, any significant change in organizational structure or professional personnel, or any change in portfolio manager(s) for the account. - G. The Chief Investment Officer working with the Committee chair and the Investment Consultant will be responsible for preparing the agendas for regular Committee meetings.